-The Corangamite CMA acknowledges the traditional custodians of the land and waters where we work, and pay our respects to their Elders past, present and emerging.
+The Corangamite CMA acknowledges the traditional custodians of the land and waters where we work and pay our respects to the Elders past and present.

-It is with pleasure that I present the Corangamite CMA 2021-2026 Corporate Plan.
+It is with pleasure that I present the Corangamite CMA 2022-2027 Corporate Plan.

 This Corporate Plan sets out the Corangamite Catchment Management Authority's (CMA) approach for the next five years to implement its vision of 'healthy and productive lands and waters cared for and enjoyed by thriving communities'.